KhomsiAdam/StackSync/README.md

 # Contributions

 Contributions are welcome.
-To discuss any bugs, problems, fixes or improvements please refer to the dicussions section.
+To discuss any bugs, problems, fixes or improvements please refer to the discussions section.

 Before creating a pull request, make sure to open an issue first.